csfeeser/Python/challenges/temp/intro_lists.md

 ```
 <student_name> always uses four <spaces> to indent.
 ```
-> "spaces" should come from tlgstudents!
+> "four" and "spaces" should come from `wordbank`!

 **ROCKET SCIENTIST BONUS**